cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/02-module-migration.md

 ## Protobuf and gRPC

-Compared to your Launchpad application, the key differences in type scaffolding is the addition of `proto/pofe/claim.proto`, `x/pofe/keeper/grpc_query_claim.go`, and `x/pofe/types/query_pb.go` files.
+Compared to your v0.39 application, the key differences in type scaffolding is the addition of `proto/pofe/claim.proto`, `x/pofe/keeper/grpc_query_claim.go`, and `x/pofe/types/query_pb.go` files.

 If you take a look inside the `claim.proto` file, you will see the following file which contains transaction (`tx`) messages.
 We can always assume that these transaction messages will mutate state.